Zeth Höglund: Political awakening

 Early on in high school, Höglund started considering himself a socialist and instead of his school books he started reading the German socialists Karl Marx, Ferdinand Lassalle, Wilhelm Liebknecht and the Swedish socialists Axel Danielsson and Hjalmar Branting.
 He also read Nietzsche and August Strindberg.

 He graduated from high school in 1902 with average grades.
 He soon got an internship with the liberal daily Göteborgs-Posten and was hired by that newspaper that fall.

-The same fall Höglund started studying History, Political Science and Literature at the Gothenburg University.
+The same fall Höglund started studying History, Political Science and Literature at the University of Gothenburg.
 Here he met Fredrik Ström, a four-year-older student, also a radical socialist.
 They developed a close friendship that would last their whole lives.

 At the May Day demonstration in 1903, Höglund and Fredrik Ström had an invitation to speak from the Social Democratic Party on a demand for 8-hour workdays.
 Höglund started and was followed by Ström, who suddenly started agitating for 6-hour workdays, and even promising 4-hour workdays in a socialist future.